tuanqpham/Remote_Work_Mental_Health_SQL/README.md

 As part of the project, I am planning to also hone skills in writing SQL queries and (perhaps learn how to write optimized scripts)

 Link to Tableau dashboard: [COMING SOON]

+# P/S: This project, though may have addressed all of my planned questions, is subject to significant improvement as I advance in my SQL learning journey as well as discover better approaches to my analysis!
+Therefore, the report is due to improvement at any time :)